arkku/mouseps2serial/README.md

 * PD4: PS/2 DATA
 * PD1/TXD: Serial data from mouse to computer
 * PD3: Serial DTR from computer (or tie to ground for always active)
-* PD0/RXD: Serial data from computer to mouse (optional)
+* PD0/RXD: Serial data from computer to mouse (optional, tie high or low if not connected)
 * PB5/SCK: Indicator LED (optional)
 * PC2: DIP switch 1 (optional)
 * PC3: DIP switch 2 (optional)